 Your Counsellor will not judge you.
 Your Counsellor will see people from all walks of life and to support everyone in the best way possible, it is important there is no judgement.
 Your Counsellor will offer compassion, empathy with lots of open questions and at times maybe asking some challenging questions to help you best work through your issue.
 An essential part of the practice is that the space is judgement free and confidential.

 If you do speak about anything in your session where you or someone else is at risk or if you speak about something illegal however, then your Counsellor will need to raise this with their Manager.
 The Counsellor will inform you of this.
+Your counsellor may need to share information with your GP or an emergency service if required.

 There also may be times when a Counsellor may discuss your case in supervision.
 Supervision is when Counsellors share best practice with each other and get support.
 This means that they can better support you.
 A Counsellor would not give your name and full anonymity is guaranteed.
 Confidentiality is of upmost importance.